 Maryland: The Abbey Burger Bistro

-With four locations in and around Baltimore, The Abbey Burger Bistro boasts an extensive menu of specialty burgers served alongside house-made chips.
-You can’t go wrong with the Baltimore Burger, featuring an Angus beef patty, cheddar, applewood bacon, and crab dip on a classic bun.
-But other menu items feature patties made from lamb, turkey, spiced duck, Kobe beef, shrimp, and bison.
-Next, check out the best deli in every state.
+With three locations in and around Baltimore, The Abbey Burger Bistro boasts an extensive menu of specialty burgers served alongside house-made chips.
+You can’t go wrong with the Baltimore Burger, featuring an Angus beef patty, crab dip, cheddar and applewood bacon on a classic bun.
+The menu also lists lamb, turkey, bison, shrimp and veggie burgers.

 Massachusetts: White Hut

-There’s no fuss or frills to be seen at White Hut, located in Springfield.
-Founder Edward Barkett purchased the restaurant in 1933 for $300, and the local institution has been serving up classic diner fare ever since.
+There’s no fuss or frills to be seen at White Hut.
+Founder Edward Barkett opened the original restaurant in West Springfield in 1933, and the local institution has been serving up classic diner fare ever since (a second location opened in Holyoke in 2023).
 Thin patties are topped with white American cheese and buttery fried onions, served on a seedless bun with the option to add extra fixings.
 If you’re feeling extra hungry, order one of the classic hot dogs too, or opt for a creamy signature shake.

 Michigan: Miller’s Bar

-Just outside of Detroit is Dearborn, where Miller’s Bar has been grilling up some of the best burgers in town since 1941.
-Made with a special blend of meats and topped with a thick slice of Velveeta cheese, burgers here are served “commando style” on wax paper with a side of pickles and white onions.
+Just outside of Detroit, in Dearborn, Miller’s Bar has been grilling up some of the best burgers in Michigan since 1941.
+The seven-ounce fresh-ground patties are topped with cheese, pickles and white onions and served simply on a square of waxed paper.
+Don’t forget to order fries and onion rings!
 Place your order and pay at the bar counter (cash only) by the honor system, then get ready to dig in.

 Minnesota: Matt’s Bar

-It might look simple from the outside, but the unassuming Matt’s Bar hides a culinary gem: the Jucy Lucy.
+It might look simple from the outside, but unassuming Matt’s Bar is the home of a culinary gem: the Jucy Lucy.
 As the story goes, a customer walked into the Minneapolis spot in 1954 and asked for a slice of cheese between two burger patties, proclaiming it a “juicy Lucy” after taking a bite.

-Decades later, you can find similar burgers across the Twin Cities (with both spelling variations), but the original is considered one of the best burgers in the state and still can’t be beaten.
-Don’t bother bringing your credit cards, though—this joint is cash only.
+Decades later, you can find similar burgers (with both spelling variations) across the Twin Cities, but the original is considered one of the best burgers in Minnesota and still can’t be beat.
+Don’t bother bringing your credit cards, though—this burger joint is cash only.

 Mississippi: Stamps Super Burgers

-It’s no surprise that the best-selling item at Stamps Super Burgers in West Jackson is the original Stamps Super Burger, which features a freshly seasoned and mixed patty loaded with classic burger toppings on a white or wheat bun.
+It’s no surprise that the bestselling item at Stamps Super Burgers in West Jackson is the original Stamps Super Burger, which features a freshly seasoned and mixed 11-ounce patty loaded with classic burger toppings (order a double if you’re really hungry).
 Hand-cut fries seasoned with the Stamps signature spice blend are a must-try side, and you can further support this Black-owned business by purchasing a jar of the spice blend to take home with you.

 Missouri: Gordon’s Stoplight Drive-In

-South of Saint Louis, in Crystal City, is Gordon’s Stoplight Drive-In, a local gem that’s been slinging burgers since 1948.
-The menu features classic diner fare, like shakes, fries, and chili, but the Jumbo Burger with house-made slaw, barbecue sauce, and chopped onions on a toasted bun is the longtime favorite most worthy of your visit.
-If you’re feeling extra ambitious, try the massive Quadzilla, which has four patties stacked high and is sure to keep you feeling full.
+South of St. Louis, in Crystal City, is Stoplight Drive-In, a local gem that’s been slinging burgers since 1948.
+The menu features classic diner fare, like shakes, fries and chili, but the Jumbo Burger with house-made slaw, barbecue sauce and chopped onions on a toasted bun is the longtime favorite and most worthy of your visit.
+If you’re feeling extra ambitious, try the massive Quadzilla, which has four patties stacked high and is sure to keep you feeling full—maybe for a couple of days.

 Montana: Naps Grill

 Naps Grill in Hamilton is a well-known gem in the Treasure State, with an expansive bar menu and hearty eats to enjoy.
-Classic burgers are available in three-, six-, and 12-ounce patties, with the Belly Buster weighing in at a whopping 24 ounces split between two patties.
-If that’s not daring enough for you, ask about the Bitterroot Beast Burger Challenge: three 12-ounce patties complete with onions, mushroom, cheese, and bacon, served with a pound of french fries and a 16-ounce milkshake.
+Classic burgers are available in three-, six- and twelve-ounce patties, with the Belly Buster weighing in at a whopping 24 ounces split between two patties.
+Feeling ambitious?
+Attempt the Bitterroot Beast Burger Challenge: If you can finish the meal—three 12-ounce patties complete with onions, mushroom, cheese and bacon, served with a pound of french fries and a 16-ounce milkshake—in 25 minutes, you’ll earn a free meal, a T-shirt and a spot on the wall of fame.

 Nebraska: Honest Abe’s